 Protect and Update Your Email

 Create a separate, “fun” email for all of those sites that require an email address for registration.
-This includes any kind of subscription service or email blast that you want to a part of, but don’t in your primary inbox.
+This includes any kind of subscription service or email blast that you want to be a part of, but don’t in your primary inbox.
 It’s a good idea to give away this email when you feel the site or service may not be very secure.
 Some of these websites may be doxxing harvesting sites, and if you use an unimportant email you are able to delete your account and information without a scratch.
 Be sure to make the email address unrelated to your name or your hobbies.

 Create unique usernames for each individual website you hold an account with.
 If you are signed up for a controversial website or forum, make sure your username is anonymous and cannot be traced back to you.
 For social media, avoid using your first and last name in your handles.